 -the most effective time to control scutch in tillage ground.

 -desiccates any other green grass & broad-leaved weeds present, facilitating lower grain moisture, faster harvesting and sooner baling of straw.

 Note however, do not use glyphosate on any crops where seed may be saved for re-sowing.

 With a wide range of glyphosate products available, which offers the best performance in the field, and best value for money?
 First off, it is not the price per drum that should be compared.
-With different formulation types having different strengths and therefore different rates of use, it is the price per acre treated that should be compared, and what level of performance is being obtained from each.
-Glyphosate itself is not very soluble therefore it depends very much on the salts and wetter’s to enhance its performance.
-The potassium salt in Roundup Energy is taken up significantly faster than isopropylamine salt; as a result Roundup Energy is rainfast within 1 hour of application and cultivation can commence as soon as 2 days after application whereas the IPA glyphosate products need a minimum of 6 hours to be rainfast and 5 days minimum before cultivating.
+With different formulation types having different strengths of active per litre and therefore different rates of use, it is the price per acre treated that should be compared and the level of performance is being obtained from each.
+Glyphosate itself is not very soluble, therefore it depends very much on the salts and wetter’s to enhance its performance.
+The potassium salt in Roundup Energy is taken up significantly faster than isopropylamine salt; as a result ENERGY is rainfast within 1 hour of application and cultivation can commence as soon as 2 days after application whereas the IPA glyphosate products need a minimum of 6 hours to be rainfast and 5 days minimum before cultivating.

 Application should be made once the grain moisture gets down to 30% or below, ideally 10-14 days (and not less than 7 days) before cutting.
 An easy and reliable test to estimate this 30% moisture level is to press the thumbnail into a number of grains; if the indentation holds on all the grains the crop is ready for spraying.